hennesre/jobhuntengine/company_research_framework.md

 - Angle: "Fascinated by how you're unbundling traditional research with AI.
 At Remesh, I built similar AI research tools and saw the market pull firsthand."

 ## Red Flags & Concerns
 None major.
 Funding is strong, team is high-quality, market is real.
 Minor concern: competitive market with other well-funded AI research tools.
-Need to understand their defensibility beyond "we have smart people."
+Need to understand their defensibility.

 ## Bottom Line
 Strong fit.
 AI-first product, well-funded, growing fast, remote-friendly.
 Role would be expanding into new verticals or product lines.
 High excitement level.